 sliding the wire next to the pinch.

-• Wrap the wire over the pinch and bring down the opposite side.
+• Wrap a piece of floral wire over the pinch and bring down the opposite side.

 to ends of the wire behind the bow.